 (2) Additional information concerning the range, distribution, and population sizes of each of the 40 species proposed or reevaluated for listing, including the locations of any additional populations of these species.

 (3) Any information on the biological or ecological requirements of the 40 species proposed or reevaluated for listing.

-(4) Comments on our proposal to revise taxonomic classification with name changes or family changes for 11 plant species and 2 bird species identified in the proposed rule.
+(4) Comments on our proposal to revise taxonomic classification with Start Printed Page 6786name changes or family changes for 11 plant species and 2 bird species identified in the proposed rule.

 We request that you provide comments specifically on the critical habitat determination and related draft economic analysis under Docket No. FWS-R1-ES-2013-0003.
 We will consider information and recommendations from all interested parties.
 We are particularly interested in comments concerning:

 (5) The reasons why we should or should not designate areas for any of the 135 species as “critical habitat” under section 4 of the Endangered Species Act of 1973, as amended (Act) (16 U.S.C.
 1531 et seq.), including whether there are threats to these species from human activity, the degree of which can be expected to increase due to the designation, and whether the benefit of designation would outweigh threats to these species caused by the designation, such that the designation of critical habitat is prudent.

 (6) Whether a revision of critical habitat is warranted for the 85 plant species that are already listed as endangered or threatened under the Act and that currently have designated critical habitat.

 - The amount and distribution of critical habitat for the 135 species;